SamHannah/wf-sequence-DualProcess/README.md

 # wf-sequence-DualProcess
 WF sequence experiment with MAL-adapted to have both recognition and recall.
-Paired testing
+Paired testing.
+At test, each echo is normed, and it's intensity measured.
+If this is not above some variable criterion, the echo is resubmitted, normed and tested against each individual trace.
+If there is a trace that is similar enough to the returned echo (of the echo) based on a fixed criterion (that is fairly low as we are testing indivual, not aggregated, traces).
+This trace, or the trace with the maximum similarity value if more than one, is then compared to the probe.
+If it's similarity is above the current decision criterion (flexible one) then it's called old, and this is recall.
+If not, the probe item is rejected as old, implementing recall to reject.